-Solar energy has grown dramatically in the last few years, but for nearly half of all households and businesses in the U.S., installing solar is not an option.
+As we discussed in our previous post in this series — Community Solar 101: The Basics — while solar energy has grown dramatically in the last few years, for nearly half of all households and businesses in the U.S., installing solar is not an option.

-With such a huge portion of the market unable to access solar through on-site installations, it’s clear that other options will be important if the benefits of solar energy are to become broadly accessible.
-Community solar—also referred to as solar gardens or shared solar—addresses this challenge by providing a way for multiple customers to share the solar energy produced by a solar array.
+With such a huge portion of the market unable to access solar through on-site installations, other options are needed to ensure that the benefits of solar energy are broadly accessible.
+Community solar — also referred to as solar gardens or shared solar — addresses this challenge by providing a way for multiple customers to share the solar energy produced by a solar array.

 Whether you want to access clean energy for your home or business but can’t (or prefer not to) install a system on your roof, are a solar professional looking to understand emerging markets, or just want to expand access to clean energy in your area, getting familiar with community solar can can open new opportunities.

-In today’s article, we explore the variety of ways that community solar projects can be structured, how these different models work, and some of the complexities that project developers and participants need to consider.
+In today’s installment, we’ll explore the variety of ways that community solar projects can be structured, how these different models work, and some of the complexities that project developers and participants need to consider.

 What is Community Solar?

-NREL defines community solar as a solar-electric system that provides power and/or financial benefit to multiple community members.
-While there are a number of different models for community solar, this definition highlights its core characteristic: that it provides a way for a solar project to supply energy to multiple homes and businesses, and reduce their utility bills, without being located on their premises.
+Just to quickly review, NREL defines community solar as a solar-electric system that provides power and/or financial benefit to multiple community members.
+While there are a number of different models for community solar, this definition highlights its core characteristic: It provides a way for a solar project to supply energy to multiple homes and businesses, and reduce their utility bills, without being located on their premises.

 How Does Community Solar Work?